perryrh0dan/taskline/readme.md

 $ tl t "Solve puzzle" -b coding -d 23.08.2019
 ```

 To update the duedate of a specified task after its creation, use the `due` command along with the id of the target tasks and an date.
+The `due` command has no available shorter alias.

 ```
 $ tl due 1,2,23 15.09.2019